The Bankrate promise

 The U.S. Department of Education sets forth certain requirements that you’ll need to satisfy to consolidate your federal student loans.
 For starters, any loans you wish to consolidate must be in either the grace period or active repayment status.

-If your loans are in default, you’ll need to make an approved repayment arrangement (i.e., three back-to-back monthly payments) before you can consolidate.
+If your loans default, you’ll need to make an approved repayment arrangement (i.e., three back-to-back monthly payments) before you can consolidate.
 As an alternative, you may be able to set up your new Direct Consolidation Loan under one of four income-driven repayment plans: Income-Based Repayment, Pay As You Earn, Revised Pay As You Earn and Income-Contingent Repayment.

 In general, you can’t consolidate an existing federal consolidation loan.
 There’s an exception to this rule, however, if you include another eligible student loan in your new consolidation.
 The Department of Education might also allow you to reconsolidate an existing FFEL Consolidation Loan that’s past due or in default if you can qualify for a new income-driven repayment plan.